 Later you will use these goals to make a task list that will help you achieve them.

 Next you need to identify what metrics you will use to measure your success on each platform.
-These metrics will be different depending on the platform and your goals.
+These metrics, also known as KPIs (Key Performance Indicators) will be different depending on the platform and your goals.

-If for example you are a B2B company using LinkedIn to generate new leads, you might measure things like the number of prospects which accept your connection requests, those who respond to your follow up messages and the number of people who you are able to move to an off-line conversation.
+If for example you are a B2B company using LinkedIn to generate new leads, you might measure things like the number of prospects which accept your connection requests, those who respond to your follow up messages, the number of people who you are able to move to an offline conversation and the revenue generated from these conversations.

-If you are also using LinkedIn to establish your authority and build a loyal community, you might look at the number of comments, likes and shares of your status updates and LinkedIn Publisher posts.
+If you are also using LinkedIn to establish your authority and build a loyal community, you might look at the number of followers and how many comments, likes and shares your status updates and LinkedIn Publisher posts generate.

 But just how do you measure or find these metrics?